amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 * `"cfl`" [double] Time step limiter, a number less than 1.
 Default value is 1.

 * `"spatial discretization order`" [int] defines accuracy of spatial discretization.
-  It allows values 1 or 2.
+  It permits values 1 or 2.
 Default value is 1.

 * `"temporal discretization order`" [int] defines accuracy of temporal discretization.
-  It allows values 1 or 2.
+  It permits values 1 or 2 and values 3 or 4 when expert parameter `"generic RK implementation`" is set to true.
+Note that RK3 is not monotone.
   Default value is 1.

 * `"reconstruction`" [list] collects reconstruction parameters.
 The available options are describe in the separate section below.